Twin Cities Army Ammunition Plant

 Next RAB Meeting:

-The Army is hosting a RAB meeting on Mar.
-15, 2022, at 7:00 p.m.
+The Army is hosting a RAB meeting on Sep.
+19, 2023, at 7:00 p.m.
 CST to update the community on the latest status of cleanup at TCAAP.
-This meeting is being conducted virtually to maintain social distancing and protect the health of the community during the Coronavirus Disease 2019 (COVID-19) public health emergency.

-The RAB meeting will be held on MS teams.
+The RAB meeting will be held virtually on MS Teams and in person at the Arden Hills City Hall Community Room, 1245 West Highway 96, Arden Hills, MN 55112..
 If you’d prefer you can also dial into a teleconference line.
 Please contact Kay Toye at (520) 903-4363 or email: kay.toye@envrg.com for information on how to access the RAB meeting via internet or phone.

 Last RAB Meeting: